-Standard load instructions, authorised by the capability in cs1.
+Standard load instructions, authorised by the capability in 'cs1'.

-Standard load instructions, authorised by the capability in ddc.
+Standard load instructions, authorised by the capability in 'ddc'.

-CHERI fault exception when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the mtval2 or stval2 TYPE field and the corresponding code is written to CAUSE.
+CHERI fault exceptions occur when the authorising capability fails one of the checks listed below; in this case, CHERI data fault is reported in the 'mtval2' or 'stval2' TYPE field and the corresponding code is written to CAUSE.